Cyclone Kyarr: Preparations and impact

 Due to the large circulation of the cyclone, the IMD recommended all fishermen avoid sailing in the Arabian Sea for five days.
 The Indian Coast Guard rescued at least 19 fishermen caught by the storm.
 The Indian Navy rescued 17 fishermen from a boat that sank amid high seas west of Mumbai.
 On October 24, Kyarr washed ashore the chemical tanker Nu-Shi Nalini near Dona Paula in Goa state, which was carrying naphtha, an explosive.
 The material was salvaged about a month after the storm, and was eventually shipped in early January 2020.
 Also offshore, the cyclone forced two AIDA cruise ships to reroute their paths.

 In advance of the tropical cyclone, the IMD issued rain and surf alerts for the Indian states of Maharashtra, Karnataka, and Goa.
 As Kyarr approached western India, the cyclone dropped heavy rainfall onshore, peaking at 400 mm in Malvan, Maharashtra.
 In Goa, the rains caused flash flooding, while strong winds felled trees and power lines.
 In Mumbai, the storm's heavy rains contributed to a dengue outbreak, with a 70% increase in cases of the mosquito-borne disease in December 2019 compared to the same month in 2018.
 In Gujarat, more than 157,000 farmers filed insurance claims due to damage related to Kyarr, with most of the losses related to groundnut and cotton.
 The state government reimbursed farmers for their losses.
 5 people killed from rain-related incidents in Karnataka, India.

 In southern Pakistan, officials closed beaches and opened four shelters due to high tides from the cyclone.
-Floods affected parts of Karachi, closing a section of Defence Raya Golf and Country Club.
+Floods affected parts of Karachi, closing a section of Defence Raya Golf and Country Club, killing 200, and damaging 2000 houses.

 High tides from Kyarr flooded towns on the coast of Oman.
 In neighboring United Arab Emirates, high tides flooded streets, houses, and schools in eastern coastal areas of Sharjah and Fujairah.
 Heavy rainfall from the outskirts of Kyarr also caused flooding in Dubai.

 Kyarr started to slow down as it moved through the Arabian Sea, and it dissipated before reaching Socotra Island.